staten-island-tech/api-projejct-nick-and-jacob/plan.md

 ## interactive globe map
 - when you hover over country it highlights and a card popus up with its status
 - timezone highlight option
+- Like a highscool project version of geoguesser, but no guessing, just raw information

 ## search page
-searches for specific countries and their stats/data
+searches for specific countries and their data(Population, area, timezone, etc.)